mubeenkh4u/RBC-Module-4-School-District-Analysis/README.md

   </tr>
   <tr>
   <td>
   As we can see here the information relatively is the same with the exception of Thomas high School.
-The `% Overall Passing` has seen a significant increase of approximately `7%`
+The <b>% Overall Passing</b> has seen a significant increase of approximately <b>7%</b>
   </td>
   </tr>
   </table>